jhpyle/docassemble/_docs/logic.md

 definition of a variable, it will go looking for a block that defines the variable.

+Consider the following example:

+{% include side-by-side.html demo="order-of-blocks" %}

+The order of the questions is:

+#.
+Hello!
+#.
+What is your name?
+#.
+What is your favorite food?
+#.
+Do you like penguins?

+The first two questions are asked because the corresponding [`question`] blocks are marked as [`mandatory`].
+They are asked in the order in which they are asked because of the way the [`question`] blocks are ordered in the [YAML] file.

+The next two questions are asked implicitly.
+The third and final [`mandatory`] block makes reference to two variables: `favorite_food` and `user_likes_penguins`.
+Since the [`question`]s that define these variables are not `mandatory`, they can appear anywhere in the [YAML] file, in any order you want.
+In this case, the `favorite_food` [`question`] block is at the end of the [YAML] file, and the `user_likes_penguins` [`question`] block is at the start of the [YAML] file.

+The order in which these two questions are asked is determined by the order of the variables in the text of the final [`mandatory`] question.
+Since `favorite_food` is referenced first, and `user_likes_penguins` is referenced afterwards, the user is asked about food and then asked about penguins.

+Note that there is also an extraneous question in the interview that defines `user_likes_elephants`; the presence of this [`question`] block in the [YAML] file has no effect on the interview.

+Generally, you can order non-[`mandatory`] blocks in your [YAML] file any way you want.
+You may want to group them by subject matter into separate [YAML] files that you [`include`] in your main [YAML] file.
+When your interviews get complicated, there is no natural order to questions.
+In some situations, a question may be asked early, and in other situations, a question may be asked later.

+## Overriding one question with another

-However, the order of these blocks is important if you have multiple [`question`], [`code`], and/or [`template`] blocks that each offer to define the same variable.
-In that case, the order of these blocks relative to each other is important.  **docassemble** will use later-defined blocks first.
+The order in which non-[`mandatory`] blocks appear in the [YAML] file is only important if you have multiple blocks that each offer to define the same variable.
+In that case, the order of these blocks relative to each other is important.
+When looking for blocks that offer to define a variable, **docassemble** will use later-defined blocks first.
 Later blocks "supersede" the blocks that came before.

-So, to summarize: when **docassemble** considers what blocks it _must_ process, it goes from top to bottom through your interview [YAML] file, looking for [`mandatory`] and [`initial`] blocks; if a block is later in the file, it is processed later in time.
-However, when **docassemble** considers what question it should ask to define a particular variable, it goes from bottom to top; if a block is later in the file, it is considered to "supersede" blocks that are earlier in the file.
+This allows you to [`include`] "libraries" of questions in your interview while retaining the ability to customize how any particular question is asked.

 As explained in the [initial blocks] section, the effect of an [`include`] block is basically equivalent to copying and pasting the contents of the included file into the original file.

-This means that at the top of your interview file, you can [`include`] question files that other authors have written and then later in the interview file, you can "override" particular questions you would like to ask differently.
-You do not have to edit those other files in order to tweak them.
-This is a big advantage because it allows you to use another person's work without taking on the responsibility of maintaining that person's work over time; you can just incorporate by reference that person's file.

 For example, suppose that there is a [YAML] file called `question-library.yml`, which someone else wrote, which consists of